newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 At this stage of our walkthrough demo, we want to remove all the rows that have species specified in the list, specified within the configmap.
 To do so, we use a job that connects to the database and then deletes the rows.

-But we made a mistake in the code and we accidentally delete other rows.
+Ah drats!
+We made a mistake in the code and we accidentally delete other rows.

 Notice that we use the wave 2 `argocd.argoproj.io/sync-wave: "2"` to make sure this job is executed after the kasten job.